 It’s also a good idea to ask some questions about the pet’s usual routine and if there is anything that scares the pet or brings out aggression.
 Many dogs will bark aggressively or growl over food, treats, other dogs, bikers, squirrels, people in hats, etc. It’s nice to know those details in advance.

 12. Set up a professional web site.

-In addition to your web site, you should set up a Facebook fan page for your business and start interacting with your local dog community there.
-Interact with other businesses, but be real.
+In addition to your web site, you should set up a Facebook page for your business and an Instagram page for your business.
+Start interacting with your local dog community there and local businesses, but be real.
 Don’t just spam their pages.